-Our TFT items guide has a cheat sheet with all the item recipes that you can have open alongside your game, as well as the full list of item stats so you know what each item does.
+Our TFT item cheat sheet 9.16 guide has a cheat sheet with all the item recipes that you can have open alongside your game, as well as the full list of item stats so you know what each item does.

 Your team consists of champions that are bought from the shop or drafted in the Draft phase.
 There are 50 so far in the game organised into five different tiers.